zmievsa/cadwyn/docs/recipes.md

 1. Change `max_length` of `data.latest.users.User.name` to 250
 2. [Regenerate](./reference.md#code-generation) the versioned schemas

 However, sometimes it can be considered a breaking change if a large portion of your users use your system to verify their data and rely on your system to return status code `422` if this field is invalid.
-If that's the case, use the same approach as in [constraint addition](#addition-or-narrowing-of-constraints) but use `50` instead of `pydantic.fields.Undefined` for the old value.
+If that's the case, use the same approach as in [constraint addition](#addition-or-narrowing-of-constraints) but use `50` instead of `schema(UserCreateRequest).field("name").didnt_have("max_length")` for the old value.

+##### Addition or removal of validators

+The same approach as above could be used to add or remove pydantic validator functions using [validator code generation](./reference.md#add-a-validator).

 #### Schema field removal